Can you give us a quick rundown of your background?

 Where do you begin when working on a new client?

 Every project is different really.
-First thing to do is to create a bit of a buzz about the act – drop their name into conversation with a handful of tastemakers in the press + let them do the work for you.
+The first thing to do is to create a bit of a buzz about the act – drop their name into conversation with a handful of tastemakers in the press + let them do the work for you.
 All journalists understandably want to think that they have discovered the next big thing, so you just give them a few clues really.
-It is really important to be sensitive to the act’s wishes too – some favour the slow build rather than the ‘wham! bam! thankyou mam!’ approach.
+It is really important to be sensitive to the act’s wishes too – some favour the slow build rather than the ‘wham! bam! thank you mam!’ approach.
 I’m a great believer in getting the music out there + then putting in the legwork, calling journos + finding out what they thought of the music.
 It is important to recognise supporters at an early stage and nourish that support.

 How much input does the client have?

 As much as they would like really… I would always encourage an act to pick up the ‘phone + let me know where their head is at re the press.
 This doesn’t happen all that often.
-You tend to hear things second hand through management + it can become a bit like chinese whispers as everybody has their own agenda.
+You tend to hear things second hand through management + it can become a bit like Chinese whispers as everybody has their own agenda.
 You only really tend to start to run into trouble when it is the band’s girlfriends that are the ones calling the shots re the press.

 Are there set strategies you use when working up a client?
 Or do you start from scratch?

 Some of it is kind of routine and some of it is a bit like intuition – people forget that working in a record company is 50% just like any other office job (probably with more free CDs and tickets though).
 There is no written law on how to conduct a great PR campaign, but over time you start to get a good feel for the job, learn from your mistakes on a daily basis and hopefully get a bit better at the job all of the time.
 One of the things that I pride myself on is always returning ‘phone calls + e-mails promptly.
-If you get a reputation as a helpful and efficient PR this can have hidden benefits eg. when a mag has space to fill in the n ext few hours, they know that they can call you + sort something out very quickly so your band gets that space.
+If you get a reputation as a helpful and efficient PR this can have hidden benefits eg. when a mag has space to fill in the next few hours, they know that they can call you + sort something out very quickly so your band gets that space.
 I suppose you get to realise what works and what doesn’t.
 I always think that it is important to work the band up through the smaller ‘new band’ type features + small gig reviews rather than blasting in and demanding big stuff right away.

 What’s the first rule of good PR?